DataDog/integrations-extras/taskcall/README.md

 ```
 6. Once the details have been entered, click Save.

-Please refer to the [TaskCall Datadog Integration Guide][3] for more information.
+For more information, see the [TaskCall Datadog Integration Guide][3].

 ## Uninstallation